sidpalas/devops-directive-terraform-course/README.md

 This module does not have any corresponding code.

-## 02 - Overview
+## 02 - Overview + Setup

 Terraform overview and setup instructions.

-Includes super basic `hello world` terraform config to provision a single AWS EC2 instance.
+Includes basic `hello world` terraform config to provision a single AWS EC2 instance.

 ## 03 - Basics